sahal-mulki/hand_ai/README.md

 # Credit

-If you want to use this for something, open a issue describing what you want to use it for and I will review it.
+If you want to use this (for your own program not just for having a look at it or running it) for something, open a issue describing what you want to use it for and I will review it.

 # Installation